Facing Prejudice: All American Boys

 Objective

-Determine the technical meaning of words using context clues and reference texts to develop an understanding of the First Amendment of the United States Constitution.
+Determine the technical meaning of words in context and explain the protections and limitations of the First Amendment of the United States Constitution.

 Readings and Materials